apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 in configuration option fs.s3a.committer.magic.enabled
 ```

-The Jjb is configured to use the magic committer, but the S3A bucket has not been explicitly
+The Job is configured to use the magic committer, but the S3A bucket has not been explicitly
 called out as supporting it,

 The destination bucket **must** be declared as supporting the magic committer.

 This can be done for those buckets which are known to be consistent, either
-because the [S3Guard](s3guard.html) is used to provide consistency,
+because [S3Guard](s3guard.html) is used to provide consistency,
+or because the S3-compatible filesystem is known to be strongly consistent.

 ```xml
 <property>